 Our concert, in the Brangwyn Hall last Sunday 2nd of December, was both a celebration of peace and a commemoration of all those who suffered – and continue to suffer – from the effects of war.
 Two orchestras, a children’s choir and three soloists joined Swansea Philharmonic Choir to make this a unique and very special concert.

 My subject is War, and the pity of War.

 All a poet can do today is warn.

 Sponsorship and Donations

-Swansea Philharmonic Choir welcomes sponsorship and donations towards the expenses of this performance.
+Swansea Philharmonic Choir welcomes sponsorship and donations towards the expenses of this and other performances.
 Such donations / sponsorship will be acknowledged in the programme.
 Below please find how you may help:

 Thank you very much for your generous support.

 Cheques should be made out to Swansea Philharmonic Choir, or donations may be made directly through BACS to

 Please send the information below via email to Malcolm Ridge: